 April to May — Spring / High Season

-Spring is a beautiful time to visit Japan.
+Spring is the best time to travel to Japan.
 The weather in Japan is stunningly pleasant, and there are white and pink cherry blossoms blooming all across the country.
-There is a little rainfall, especially around Tokyo, but it is not completely unbearable.
+There is little rainfall, especially if you are traveling around Tokyo, but it is not completely unbearable.
 In many ways, this is the peak season in Japan, with a lot of demand for accommodation and travel during these months, so make sure you get your tickets well in advance.

 - Avg.
 Temperature: 50 – 70° F / 10 – 21° C (in Tokyo)